-Today, you will transfer by train to the Fuji-Hakone-Izu National Park.
-This is where you will enjoy spectacular views of Mt.
-Fuji, an iconic volcano which has come to symbolize Japan, with a perfectly symmetrical cone that rises to 12,388 feet.
+This morning, you’ll transfer by train to the Fuji-Hakone-Izu National Park.
+This is where you will enjoy spectacular views of Mount Fuji, an iconic volcano which has come to symbolise Japan.
+Its perfectly symmetrical peak rises to 12,388 feet!

 Day 6 – Hiroshima: